-A successful laser tag attraction starts with your centre design, and a consideration for all of your market opportunities, along with a strategic focus on long term playability and repeat appeal.
+A successful laser tag attraction starts with your centre design, and a consideration for your market opportunities, along with a strategic focus on long term playability and repeat appeal.

-Combining strategic arena design, with your laser tag equipment and arena technology (bases, targets, mines, and designs), builds an attraction synergy that maximizes the guest experience, and helps to diversify and expand your market opportunities
+Combining strategic arena design with your laser tag equipment and arena technology (bases, targets, mines, and designs), builds an attraction synergy that maximizes your customer’s experiences, and helps to diversify and expand your market opportunities.

-It doesn’t stop there though, to make a successful centre, the whole building must be aligned, themed and well laid out to best optimize the facilities.
+It doesn’t stop there though.
+To make a successful centre, the whole building must be aligned, themed and well laid out to best optimize the facility.
 Here are some thing’s we’ve learnt about the way to layout your centre!

-Upon arriving at your facility, your lobby is the first impression your customers will have of your facility.
-Customers will be here to purchase games, redeem tickets won, and buy refreshments.
+Upon arriving at your facility, the lobby is the first thing your customers will see and needs to give them a good impression.
+Customers will be here to purchase games, redeem tickets, and buy refreshments.
 The lobby is the central hub for the rest of your facility.

 – Front Counter